Code-Institute-Submissions/msnirmal-Portfolio1/README.md

    While testing i came across that the website text was merging on smaller screens despite media queries.
 I have changed the layout of the content

+### *Bug fixes*

+* During the building phase of this website i noticed responsive issues, which i have worked through to fix

    ### **HTML and CSS Validation**
+   ---

    I have validated both HTML codes for all 3 pages and CSS. i came across an error as below on all three  HTML files (index, recipe and feedback) with respect to hero image animation